Tomobobo710/MCP-Codebase-Browser/readme.md

 Set your codebase path in the server script:

 Open codebase_server.py
 Modify the CODEBASE_PATH variable to point to your project directory

 ## Usage

+Place your entire codebase into the Project directory
-Add the configuration to Claude Desktop's `claude_desktop_config.json` Restart Claude Desktop
+Add the configuration to Claude Desktop's `claude_desktop_config.json`
+Restart Claude Desktop
-Look for the hammer icon in the bottom right corner of the chat input box Ask Claude to perform tasks like:
+Look for the hammer icon in the bottom right corner of the chat input box
+Ask Claude to perform tasks like:

 * "List all files in the project"